-Tyson Manicolo is a criminal solicitor, who appears on a daily basis in the Magistrates’, County and Children’s Courts of Victoria on pleas of guilty, pleas of not guilty, bail applications, appeals, intervention order matters and all driving matters.
-Tyson also has experience in representing people with their firearm and security license matters.
+Tyson Manicolo is a criminal solicitor who heads our Broadmeadows office.
+He appears daily in the Magistrates’, County and Children’s Courts of Victoria on pleas of not guilty, pleas of guilty, bail applications, appeals and intervention order matters.
+Tyson is also experienced in writing submissions for people at risk of losing their firearm or security licences.

 Tyson was admitted to practice in 2016.

 Tyson has been at Doogue + George Defence Lawyers since January 2018.
 During that time, he has worked from our Broadmeadows office.